eafflu/runtime/README.md

 ![Halle With Buildings With Background](http://i.imgur.com/kyeRy7x.png)

 Now, write code in `update()` that animates the boxes so that they move towards Halle.
-Use the technique we applied to to `backgroundBox` to make the buildings wrap around to the other edge of the screen.
+Use the technique we applied to `backgroundBox` to make the buildings continually appear in the game as Halle walks.